nikkiandsharda/nikkiandsharda.github.io/_pages/socialmedia.md

 🔐 Why it matters:
 - Some of these apps are designed to collect your personal data and share it without your permission.

+(Government of Canada, 2022)

-Example of an online quiz [https://www.buzzfeed.com/abbyzinman/teen-movies-iconic-outfits-trivia-quiz](Buzzfeed):
+Example of an online quiz: [https://www.buzzfeed.com/abbyzinman/teen-movies-iconic-outfits-trivia-quiz](Buzzfeed)

 <img width="595" alt="Screenshot 2025-04-11 at 9 29 02 AM" src="https://github.com/user-attachments/assets/f9cd4807-8b72-48db-af8b-cbf68d64eafc" />